 • Protects the body against diabetes

-Some foods, especially green fruits and vegetables, are high in vitamin C, and their consumption can ensure a healthy dose of this vitamin.
+Some foods, especially green fruits and vegetables, are high in this vitamin, and their consumption can ensure a healthy dose of this vitamin.

 • Red pepper